MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/crashes/ios.md

 ## 2. Get more information about a previous crash

-Mobile Center Crashes has two API that give you more information in case your app has crashed.
+Mobile Center Crashes has two APIs that give you more information in case your app has crashed.

-### 2.1 Did the app crash in last session?
+### 2.1 Did the app crash in the previous session?

 At any time after starting the SDK, you can check if the app crashed in the previous launch: